k3DW/blog/_posts/2023-06-08-tok3n-02-compiler-error.md

 }();
 ```

 Ahh yes here it is.
 We got to the root of the problem.
 The template parameter is getting zeroed out at run-time, but left intact at compile-time.
 Let's reproduce it with even less code.
-Can we remove the constraint on the `OneChar` class template?
+Can we remove the constraint on the `AnyOf` class template?
 No, that stops the problem from happening.
 But can we simplify the constraint?
 As it turns out, yes.
 In fact, as far as I can tell, it can be any constraint.
 So let's make it completely trivial.

 ```cpp
 template <auto value>